Hi, this is couple therapist Abe Kass MA RSW RMFT CCHT,

 Research suggests that the gains achieved during couple therapy last for months and even years following treatment completion.
 The evidence for the efficacy of couple therapy is strong.

 The therapist you are considering working with must have specialized relationship training.
-Unfortunately, far too many 'relationship therapists' have no academic training or supervision working with couples.
+Unfortunately, far too many 'relationship therapists' have no academic training, nor were never supervised to work with couples.

-Therapist trained to work with individuals are not qualified to work with couples.
-Those therapists have trained to work with individuals who are depressed, anxious, or have mood or personality disorders — not with couples who have 'relationship problems.'
+Therapists trained to work with individuals are not qualified to work with couples.
+Those therapists have been trained to work with individuals who are depressed, anxious, or have mood or personality disorders — not with couples who have 'relationship problems.'

 ‘Two individuals’ do not make a couple!...
 A couple is a third entity with its own dynamics and only a couple’s therapist trained in systemic therapy can effectively help individuals who require help with their marriage or committed relationship.